 At times, life can be a lonely journey.
-But being an introvert and an INFJ, life can be even more isolating on a deeper level.
-We face a never-ending struggle, namely, having a strong desire to connect profoundly with others and yet being easily worn out and discouraged by social interactions.
-It is not enough and too much at the same time, an inevitable paradox for INFJs.
+And when you’re an introvert and an INFJ (one of the 16 Myers-Briggs personality types), life can be even more isolating on a deeper level.
+INFJs face a never-ending struggle, namely, having a strong desire to connect profoundly with others and yet being easily worn out and discouraged by social interactions.
+It is not enough and too much at the same time, an inevitable paradox for this rare personality type.

 (What’s your personality type?
 We recommend this free personality assessment.)

 The Challenge of the Creative Soul

 To be clear, everyone gets lonely sometimes, and INFJs aren’t the only introverts who want to connect deeply with others but can struggle to socialize.

 Yet, as an INFJ, I feel this loneliness intensely at times, and I believe it’s a common experience for my fellow introverted-intuitive-feeling-judgers.
 I am a creative soul who thinks and feels things deeply.
 My main forms of self-expression are music and the written word.
 I sing, create my own music, and I also love to read and write.
 My creations are something very personal and deep to me.
 I do not create to be noticed and admired.
 Rather, I create because my soul has something to say, and it needs to find a way to flow out naturally.

 That being said, the most important purpose (and magic) of any art form is the ability to connect with other souls.
 To revel in the discovery of a new band alone or to feel so powerfully inspired by a song or a sentence in a book yet with no one else to discuss and share with can be a very lonely experience.